 The spectacle was also cause for students and locals to voice their opinion through letters to the editor, featured in The Colonnade as well as other local newspapers.
 David Smith of Milledgeville took a sarcastic approach in his response.
-In his letter to The Baldwin Bulletin, Smith writes, “Mexotica was spectacular and weren’t we lucky to have someone so world-renowned, who is leading in his field as Gomez-Pena bring his performance to a hick town like Milledgeville to educate us redneck, Bible thumping, grits eating, pickup driving, Cat-cap wearing Southerners.
+In his letter to The Baldwin Bulletin, Smith writes, “Mexotica was spectacular and weren’t we lucky to have someone so world-renowned as Gomez-Pena, who is leading in his field, to bring his performance to a hick town like Milledgeville to educate us redneck, Bible thumping, grits eating, pickup driving, Cat-cap wearing Southerners.
 Without y’all up thar atta that college weda wouldn’t learn nofing…GC&SU might want to learn from this mistake and consider others who are tops in the field of exhibitionism.
 I can visualize the perfect production titled Sex in the Russell.
 It could star Linda Lovelace and co-star Demi Moore as local girls attending college to learn the art of stripping.
 It would be directed by Larry Flint and produced by Hugh Heffner.”
 He goes on to personally ridicule and directly address President Leland for allowing this kind of performance on campus.
 “I am more appalled by the administration, particularly Dr. Leland, for sanctioning it.”

-Dr. LeLand took away, I think, the most valuable lesson in saying, “In a liberal arts educational context, the most important thing to do in this situation is to discuss and critically examine these different reactions and views.”
+In my opinion, Dr. LeLand took away the most valuable lesson by saying, “In a liberal arts educational context, the most important thing to do in this situation is to discuss and critically examine these different reactions and views.”
 In this sense, I believe she was doing her duty as university president to mine for meaning in an event that’s purpose wasn’t necessarily in plain sight.

-Mexotica toured at Dartmouth College earlier that year, but garnered more praise from the northeastern community than it did at GCSU.
+Mexotica toured at Dartmouth College earlier that year and garnered more praise from the northeastern community than it did at GCSU.
 Click here for a time lapsed glimpse of the performance to get a closer look at the aesthetic unique to Mexotica.